Home Page

 Pneumonia that is caused by a bacterial infection commonly affects one lobe (or section) of the lung.
 Bacterial pneumonia can affect children of any age, and can develop very quickly.
 It is most likely to be associated with a very high fever and a cough that is productive of sputum (phlegm), although children tend to swallow sputum rather than cough it up.

-The most common type of bacteria responsible for bacterial pneumonia in children is Streptococcus pneumoniae (or pneumococcus), with toddlers being the most at risk.
-However, with the introduction of Prevenar — a vaccine that protects against pneumococcus — into the childhood immunisation schedule, the number of cases of pneumococcal pneumonia has dropped.
+The type of bacteria found varies with age, but the most common type of bacteria responsible for bacterial pneumonia in children is Streptococcus pneumoniae (or pneumococcus), with toddlers being the most at risk.
+However, with the introduction of vaccines that protect against pneumococcus (Prevenar, and more recently Prevenar 13) into the childhood immunisation schedule, the number of cases of pneumococcal pneumonia has dropped.

 A penicillin-based antibiotic is the standard treatment that doctors use for bacterial pneumonia.